behave-contrib/behave-gui/readme.md

   }
 }
 ```
-If required, adjust the path to your Python executable in the property "pythonPath"
+If required, adjust the path to your Python executable in the property "pythonPath" (e.g. "python3")

 The option "useSspi" enables [node-sspi](https://www.npmjs.com/package/node-sspi) authentification against Active Directory when Behave-Gui is run on a Windows host.